 11) L’aïgo boulido

-In Provence, the Christmas meal traditions are a little different than the rest of France.
+In Provence, the Christmas meal traditions differ slightly from the rest of France.

-The Christmas Eve meal in Providence is called “the big supper” and other than fish, no meat is served whatsoever.
+The Christmas Eve meal in Providence is called “the big supper,” other than fish, no meat is served whatsoever.

 The main poultry (fowl) dish.